RMaarefdoust/universal/README.md

 More specifically,

 1.   **Wasted Bit Patterns**
     -   32-bit IEEE floating point has around eight million ways to represent NaN (Not-A-Number), while the 64-bit floating point has two quadrillion, which is approximately 2.251x10^15 to be more exact.
-A NaN is an exceptional value to represent undefined or invalid results, such as the result of a division by zero.
+A NaN is an exceptional value representing undefined or invalid results, such as the result of a division by zero.
 2.   **Mathematically Incorrect**
     -   The format specifies two zeroes, a negative and positive zero, with different behaviors.
     -   Loss of associative and distributive law due to rounding after each operation.
 This loss of associative and distributive arithmetic behavior creates an irreproducible result of concurrent programs that use the IEEE floating point.
 This is particularly problematic for embedded and control applications.
 3.   **Overflows to ± inf and underflows to 0**
-    -   Overflowing to ± inf increases the relative error by an infinite factor while underflowing to 0 loses sign information.
+    -   Overflowing to ± inf increases the relative error by an infinite factor, while underflowing to 0 loses sign information.
 4.   **Unused dynamic range**
     -   The dynamic range of double precision floats is a whopping 2^2047, whereas most numerical software is architected to operate around 1.0.
 5.   **Complicated Circuitry**
     -   Denormalized floating point numbers have a hidden bit of 0 instead of 1.
 This creates a host of special handling requirements that complicate compliant hardware implementations.
 6.   **No Gradual Overflow and Fixed Accuracy**
     -   If accuracy is defined as the number of significand bits, IEEE floating-point has fixed accuracy for all numbers except denormalized numbers because the number of signficand digits is fixed.
 Denormalized numbers are characterized by decreased significand digits when the value approaches zero due to having a zero hidden bit.
 Denormalized numbers fill the underflow gap (i.e., between zero and the least non-zero values).
-The counterpart for gradual underflow is gradual overflow which does not exist in IEEE floating points.
+The counterpart for gradual underflow is gradual overflow, which does not exist in IEEE floating points.

 In contrast, the _posit_ number system was designed to overcome these negatives:

 1.   **Economical**
     -   No bit patterns are redundant.
 There is one representation for infinity denoted as ± inf and zero.
 All other bit patterns are valid distinct non-zero real numbers. ± inf serves as a replacement for NaN.
 2.   **Preserves Mathematical Properties**
-    -   There is only one representation for zero, and the encoding is symmetric around 1.0.
-Associative and distributive laws are supported through deferred rounding via the quire, enabling reproducible linear algebra algorithms in any concurrency environment.
+    There is only one representation for zero, and the encoding is symmetric around 1.0.
+Deferred rounding via the quire supports associative and distributive laws, enabling reproducible linear algebra algorithms in any concurrency environment.
 3.   **Tapered Accuracy**
     -   Tapered accuracy is when values with small exponents have more precision and values with large exponents have fewer digits of accuracy.
 This concept was first introduced by Morris (1971) in his paper ”Tapered Floating Point: A New Floating-Point Representation”.
 4.   **Parameterized precision and dynamic range**
     -   posits are defined by a size, _nbits_, and the number of exponent bits, _es_.
 This enables system designers the freedom to pick the right precision and dynamic range required for the application.
 For example, we may pick 5- or 6-bit posits without any exponent bits for AI applications to improve performance.
 For embedded DSP applications, such as 5G base stations, we may select a 16-bit posit with one exponent bit to improve performance per Watt.
 5.   **Simpler Circuitry**
     -   There are only two exceptional cases, Not a Real and Zero.
-No denormalized numbers, overflow, or underflow.
+There are no denormalized numbers, overflow, or underflow.

-However as Deep Learning has demonstrated, there are many different requirements to optimize an arithmetic and tailor it to the needs of the application.
-Universal brings all the machinery together to experiment to facilitate efficient contrast and compare different arithmetic number system designs, before committing them to hardware.
+However, as Deep Learning has demonstrated, there are many different requirements for optimizing arithmetic and tailoring it to the application's needs.
+Universal brings all the machinery together to experiment to facilitate efficient contrast and comparison of different arithmetic number system designs before committing them to hardware.

 ## Goals of the library

 The *Universal* library started as a bit-level arithmetic reference implementation of the evolving unum Type III (posit and valid) standard.
 However, the demands for supporting number systems, such as adaptive-precision integers to solve large factorials, adaptive-precision floats to act as Oracles, or comparing linear and tapered floats provided the opportunity to create a complete platform for numerical analysis and computational mathematics.
 With this *Universal* platform, we enable a new direction for optimizing algorithms to take advantage of mixed-precision computation to maximize performance and minimize energy demands.
 Energy efficiency is going to be the key differentiator for embedded intelligence applications.

 As a reference library, *Universal* offers an extensive test infrastructure to validate number system arithmetic operations, and there is a host of utilities to inspect the internal encodings and operations